-In order to be awarded this contract, the apparent low bidder must establish either (1) that it has met the DBE participation goal of the contract or (2) that it has made adequate good faith efforts (GFE) to meet the DBE goal.
+In order to be awarded this contract, a bidder must establish either (1) that it has met the DBE participation goal of the contract or (2) that it has made adequate good faith efforts (GFE) to meet the DBE goal.
 This requirement is in addition to all other pre-award requirements.

-If the bidder indicates in the bid that it has met the DBE goal, the bidder shall submit a DBE Intended Participation Affidavit for each individual DBE it intends to use to meet the project DBE goal if the contract is awarded to their firm, and the Intended Participation Affidavit Summary as follows:
+If the apparent low bidder indicates in the bid that it has met the DBE goal, the bidder shall submit a DBE Intended Participation Affidavit for each individual DBE, and the Intended Participation Affidavit Summary as follows:

-- (1) The DBE Intended Participation Affidavit for each individual DBE, and the Intended Participation Affidavit Summary must be received by BECO no later than 4:00 P.M. on the fifth calendar day following the bid opening.
-Copies of these forms are available from BECO at the address, phone number or website listed in DBE Subsection 4.0.
-The affidavits and Summary shall indicate that the bidder has met the DBE goal if this was indicated on the submittal with the bid. - (2) The Intended Participation Affidavit Summary and the DBE Intended Participation Affidavit for each individual DBE must be accurate and complete in every detail and must be signed by an officer of the contractor(s).
+- (1) The DBE Intended Participation Affidavit for each individual DBE and the Intended Participation Affidavit Summary must be received by LPA/Subrecipient Procurement Office no later than 4:00 P.M. on the fifth calendar day following the bid opening.
+Copies of these forms are available from LPA/Subrecipient.
+The affidavits and Summary shall indicate that the bidder has met DBE goal if this was indicated on the submittal with the bid. - (2) The Intended Participation Affidavit Summary and the DBE Intended Participation Affidavit for each individual DBE must be accurate and complete in every detail and must be signed by an officer of the contractor(s).
 Percentages and dollar amounts must be accurate.
 Percentages shall be listed to two decimal places.
-The DBE Intended Participation Affidavit Summary must be submitted listing all the DBEs intended to be used and the creditable amounts. - (3) A separate DBE Intended Participation Affidavit must be submitted for each DBE used to meet the goal of the project.
-The bidder shall indicate each DBE's name, a description of the work the DBE will perform, bid item number, proposed subcontract amount, and the NAICS code applicable to the kind of work the firm would perform on the contract.
+The DBE Intended Participation Affidavit Summary must be submitted listing all the DBEs intended to be used and the creditable amounts.

+- (3) A separate DBE Intended Participation Affidavit must be submitted for each DBE used to meet the goal of the project.
+The bidder shall indicate each DBE's name,-a description of the work the DBE will perform, bid item number, proposed subcontract amount, and the NAICS code applicable to the kind of work the firm would perform on the contract.
 A list of certified DBEs with their respective NAICS codes can be located on the DBE Directory at AZ UTRACS website.
 All partial items must be explained.
 If not, the DBE will be considered to be responsible for the entire item.
-The intended DBE must complete and sign the form to confirm its participation in the contract. - (4) The affidavits and summary may be submitted electronically through email to BECO.

-- (5) A bidder must determine DBE credit in accordance with DBE Subsection 18 (Crediting DBE Participation Toward Meeting Goals).
-The affidavit will be reviewed, and approved or rejected by BECO. - (6) Only those DBE firms certified by the Arizona Unified Certification Program (AZUCP)-as of the deadline for bid submittal will be considered for DBE credit.
+The intended DBE must complete and sign the form to confirm its participation in the contract. - (4) The affidavits and summary may be submitted electronically through email to the LPA/ Subrecipient Procurement Office. - (5) A bidder must determine DBE credit in accordance with DBE Subsection 18 (Crediting DBE Participation Toward Meeting Goals).
+The affidavit will be reviewed, and approved or rejected by the LPA/Subrecipient Procurement Office, with BECO concurrence. - (6) Only those DBE firms certified by the Arizona Unified Certification Program (AZUCP) as of the deadline for bid submittal will be considered for DBE credit.
 It shall be the bidder's responsibility to ascertain the certification status of designated DBEs. - (7) All DBE commitment amounts must be finalized between the DBE subcontractor and the bidder prior to the deadline for affidavit submittal.
 Bidders shall not inflate DBE awards in order to meet contract goals. - (8) The bidder bears the risk of late submission or late delivery by the postal service or a delivery service.
-Affidavits and Summary received by BECO after 4:00 P.M. on the fifth calendar day following the bid opening will not be accepted. - (9) Reduction of DBE commitments after affidavit submittal and prior to execution of the contract without good cause will result in the bid being rejected or the Department rescinding any award.
+Affidavits and Summary received by the LPA/Subrecipient Procurement Office after 4:00 P.M. on the fifth calendar day following the bid opening will not be accepted. - (9) Reduction of DBE commitments after affidavit submittal and prior to execution of the contract without good cause will result in the bid being rejected or LPA/Subrecipient rescinding any award.
 Scheduling conflicts are not necessarily evidence of good cause as this should have been considered during pre-bid negotiations.
 The contractor is responsible for ensuring the DBE is available to meet the requirements of the contract.